drhsqlite/pikchr/doc/userman.md

 Normally at "`at`" clause will set the center of an object.
 But if you add a "`with`" prefix you can specify to use any other boundary point of the object to be the reference for positioning.
-The Pikchr script above is saying "make the C1.w point be 2cm right of B1.e".
+The Pikchr script above is saying "make the C1.w point be 2 cm right of B1.e".
 And we have:

 ~~~~~ pikchr center